 Our current packaging includes a clear poly bag and a poly mailer bag that keep the garment well-protected against rain and shipping conditions.
 We will be developing more sustainable packaging options in the coming year, but hope you can recycle the bags as much as possible.

-1. Designing durable, timeless pieces with natural fabrics and components from trusted suppliers.
+1. Designing for durability using natural fabrics and components.
 Using polyester only for specific product groups and continue sourcing for recycled polyester.

-2. Working only with reliable factories that we have build up personal working relationships with, and have no minimums in order to maintain production flexibility.
+2. Working with reliable suppliers that we have personal working relationships with, and have no minimums in order to maintain production flexibility.

-3. Developing more sustainable packaging options with bio-degrable materials.
+3. Developing more sustainable packaging options with biodegradable materials.

 Fashion & Sustainability, Kate Fletcher

 Cradle to Cradle, McDonough, W and M. Braungart